pkivolowitz/asm_book/section_1/hello_world/README.md

 *"pointer to a pointer"* sounds even more scary but if you think of pointers as *address of*, then *"pointer to a pointer"* means something which contains the address of something else which itself hold the address of a thing.

 In this case, the first *something* is `argv`.
-It contains the address of an array holding 1 or more addresses of strings.
+It contains the address of an array holding 1 or more addresses of null terminated strings.

 Here is a picture depicting this: